 When I was 21 I got assaulted by a bouncer which fractured vertebrae in my neck.
 This put me out of work for a while.
 I was devastated.
 My dreams of travelling the world, riding waves and competing in bodyboarding were shattered.
 A year later I blew out my knee while playing rugby and had to get a knee reconstruction.
 While waiting for my surgery we had our team trip to Bali planned.
 My knee surgery was scheduled for the same week so I was going to miss out.
 It turned out to be my saviour.
 The Sari Club in Bali got bombed that year, many died.
 5 of my team mates included.
 I would have been in the club with my mates on that fateful evening.
 I always reflected on it after that I was saved by a twist of fate.

 My injuries forced me to rethink.
 I couldn’t continue with the hard physical labour of construction.
 And the idea of a career as a project manager in that industry did not appeal to me at all.
 I looked at other pathways and decided that going and starting from the basics was going to be best.

-At 24 I went to college to finish off my high school studies.
-My plan was to complete my high school certificate and go to university to study biochemical engineering.
+At 24 I went to college (TAFE) to finish off my high school studies.
+My plan was to complete my high school certificate and go to university to study biochemical and systems engineering.
 But my science teachers sucked and my humanities teachers rocked.
 This reality influenced my trajectory somewhat.